andhie/KR1M/CodeLab/Part_2.md

 Images are a quick way for users understanding a context. i.e. photo of your friend instead of name.

-1. Add an ImageView at the left side of the existing Name and Address `TextView`
+1. In `list_item_kedai.xml`, add an ImageView at the left side of the existing Name and Address `TextView`
 2. Set a fixed height on the ImageView, 40dp x 40dp.
 With 16dp space from the `TextView`
 3. Set the ImageView to display the `@drawable/kedai`